7 Screen-Free Hobbies To Unplug And Exercise Your Creativity

 Hobbies Connect Us With Our Inner Child

-When we were young, hobbies were greatly encouraged—our parents provided us with all of the necessary tools to keep us busy for hours on end.
-Maybe we simply colored in a coloring book, played with puff paint, or helped our dad build a birdhouse.
+When we were young, our hobbies were structured—our parents provided us with all of the necessary tools to keep us busy for hours on end.
+Maybe we colored in a coloring book, played with puff paint, or helped our dad build a birdhouse.
 No matter the activity, small hobbies that encouraged creativity were a big part of our little lives.

-As we get older, however, we don’t often make the time and space to simply create and lose ourselves in activities outside of our normal hustles.
+However, as we get older, we don’t often take the time and space to create and lose ourselves in activities outside of our normal hustles.
 But hobbies allow for peace in our minds and allow us to release limiting beliefs about what we are capable of, so it’s essential to reconnect with our favorite creative pastimes.
-The key with starting a hobby is finding something that encourages attention and concentration and can be done daily, weekly, or monthly consistently.
+The key to starting a hobby is finding something that encourages attention and concentration and can consistently be done daily, weekly, or monthly.

 Creativity comes in lots of different forms, and there are many activities that help us tap into the feeling that our younger selves knew so well.
 Below are a few hobby ideas that can help us disconnect from our screen-filled routines—and reconnect with our inner child.

 If you’re looking for a little more inspiration, check out our tips on cultivating media consumption habits that support a creative practice.

 As an early ‘90s baby, printed images were the only way to view pictures.
 As a child, I would collect my disposable camera prints and spend hours gluing them into a binder with stickers, sparkles, and cute titles that offered a glimpse into the memories that the images captured.
 Now that we have Facebook and Instagram, we have a digital scrapbook for the whole world to view.
 While that is wonderful in many ways, scrapbooking offers a way to intimately honor our memories outside of the noise of the internet.